rosehelfrich/kyPublicSchools/README.md

 Schools are mandated to report their spending based on the average teacher salary within a district.
 It would be more accurate to view a school budget based on average teacher salary per school.
 For each Kentucky school with available data, this project estimated the school budget, and compared the estimated school spending with the previous school test scores.

-## File 1: Spending Data
+## File 1 and 2: Spending data preprocessed and cleaned
-* Imports over 30 files from the Kentucky Department of Education (KDE) website, including data directly received from a KDE representative.
+* Imports over 35 files from the Kentucky Department of Education (KDE) website, including data directly received from a KDE representative.
-* Data cleaning and preprocessing.
+* Data cleaning and preprocessing for all the spending data first with the yearly school data (File 1), then from the overall district data (File 2).
-* Produced _preprocessed_df_ encompassing data for over 1500 Kentucky public schools' test scores spanning eleven years.
-In the primary file, data from two years (2020 and 2021) and about 300 schools are excluded due to the absence of associated test scores.
+* Produced _preprocessed_df_ encompassing data for over 1400 Kentucky public schools spending information spanning eleven years.

   <details><summary>Variable Information</summary>